Tech Recruiter Tips: How to Hire (and Keep) Top Candidates

 “Our professionals really like getting together to hear about different contracts,” says Gardner.
-“Our communities of practice serve all of ManTech, providing the forums in which our professionals discuss best practices and common implementation patterns to deliver solutions that solve our customers’ most challenging needs.”
+Their communities of practice provide the forums in which their professionals discuss best practices and common implementation patterns to deliver solutions that solve their customers’ needs.

-The latest tools for recruiting can help you identify always-on candidates before you make contact.
+As a tech recruiter, you’ll want to use the latest tools to help you identify always-on candidates before you make contact.

 Recruiters also need to be active in the online forums where tech professionals live, by posting articles and updates on industry news, for example, Dowling says.

-“I have shared commentary about new technology—comparisons between Angular 1 versus Angular 2, or software or new product releases,” he adds.
-(Angular is a Java-based platform for building web applications.)
+For example, Dowling has shared commentary about new technology—specifically, comparisons between Angular 1 versus Angular 2, or software or new product releases (Angular is a Java-based platform for building web applications).

 Recruiters may need to invest time to identify the forums where candidates in a given specialty hang out.
-“You might recruit for a full day and find this one site that’s really niche to your client,” says Dowling.
-“When searching the other day for React.js developers, I found a forum called Hackr.io, a group of React developers that pose questions to each other.”
+“When searching the other day for React.js developers, I found a forum called Hackr.io, a group of React developers that pose questions to each other,” Dowling says.
 In addition to user forums, Hackr.io features programming courses, meetup listings and tech industry news.

-To succeed in the long term, tech recruiters need to dig in to build strong alliances with candidates.
+To succeed in the long term, every tech recruiter needs to dig in and build strong alliances with candidates.
 How?
 By showing candidates that you’re invested in their future, not just the gig at hand.

 In the long game of tech recruiting, it pays to keep in touch with candidates whether or not you’ve hooked them up for their current gig.
-“We do have a focused alumni strategy, a team that drives engaging with alumni,” says Adams of PwC.
-“We provide continuing learning opportunities, so that we may be able to hire them back.”
+Adams of PwC says they have a focused alumni strategy that provides continuing learning opportunities, “so that we may be able to hire them back.”